BreakShoot/CSharpFileExplorer/README.md

 # Options
 * Utilize the BookMarkColor property to set the color for bookmarks
 * If you wish to only witness files of a certain extension, add to the Extensions list, and set FilteringExtensions to true
-* If you wish to remove/show the ToolTips on file hover, set ShowToolTips to false
+* If you wish to remove/show the file information on file hover, set ShowFileInfoOnHover

 ![Example Properties](https://i.imgur.com/HSu3u1s.png)